 The Bank of Åland has one outstanding green bond in the form of a Green SEK Tier 2 instrument amounting to SEK 150 M. The corresponding value in euro is 13.5 M. Full details of the green bond are presented in the Appendix.

 Total Bonds Outstanding, SEK M Corresponding Value in EUR M Green Bonds, Outstanding Volume 150 13.5

-^{}EURSEK ECB fixing rate as per December 31, 2022
+^{} EURSEK ECB fixing rate on December 31, 2023